sky-uk/feed/README.md

 To upgrade, follow these steps:
 1. Tag the ELBs with `sky.uk/KubernetesClusterIngressName=<name>`
-2. Provide the mandatory argument `--ingress-name` to feed-ingress with a matching value.
+2. Provide the mandatory argument `-ingress-name=<name>` to feed-ingress with a value matching the ELB tag.
+3. Rename the argument `-elb-label-value` to `-elb-frontend-tag-value`
+4. Annotate all ingresses with `sky.uk/ingress-name=<name>`

 # Overview